aammd/Predator_Phylogenetic_Diversity/doc/predatordiversity.md

 To test whether related predators eat similar prey, we fed prey to predators in laboratory feeding trials.
 We conducted 314 feeding trials of 10 predator taxa and 14 prey taxa between March and April 2011.
 We  included all potential predator-prey pairs present in the experiment
 (described below), and attempted to perform all other combinations whenever possible.
-However, due to the rarity of some taxa, many predator-prey pairs were not possible; we tested 56 pairwise combinations.
+However, due to the rarity of some taxa, many predator-prey pairs were not possible to assemble in the field; we tested 56 pairwise combinations.
 Most trials were replicated at least five times, but the number of replicates ranged from 1 to 11.
 To conduct the trials, we placed predators together with prey in a 50ml vial, with a stick for substrate.
 The only exception was the tabanid larvae, which we placed between two vertical surfaces to imitate the narrow space found in bromeliad leaf axils (their preferred microhabitat, necessary for successful feeding).
-Generally our trials contained a single predator and a single prey individual, except in the case of very small prey (_Elpidium_ sp.) or predators (_Monopelopia_ sp.) in which case we increased the density.
+Generally our trials contained a single predator and a single prey individual, except in the case of very small prey (_Elpidium_ sp.) or predators (_Monopelopia_ sp.), in which case we increased the density.
 We recorded whether prey was consumed after 24 hours.
-We tested for a relationship between predator divergence time and diet similarity with a regression weighted by the number of prey assayed (to correct for unequal numbers of replicates).
 All feeding trial data is available at https://dx.doi.org/10.6084/m9.figshare.3978783.v1

 ### Community effect experiment

-Our third hypothesis had two parts: (a) how do predator species differ in their effects on the invertebrate community composition (the number of surviving prey species) and ecosystem processes (rates of detrius consumption and nitrogen cycling) and (b) do predator combinations show non-additive effects on community and ecosystem processes, and do these non-additive effects increase or decrease with phylogenetic distance?
+Our third hypothesis had two parts: (a) how do predator species differ in their individual effects on the invertebrate community composition (the number of surviving prey species) and ecosystem processes (rates of detrius consumption and nitrogen cycling) and (b) do predator combinations show non-additive effects on community and ecosystem processes, and do these non-additive effects increase or decrease with phylogenetic distance?